 More than 850 billion in municipal financing has been managed under her leadership.

-Suzanne helped to co-found a summer internship program called the Detroit Summer Finance Institute for high school students who want to be successful in the finance field.
+Suzanne helped to co-found a summer internship program called the Detroit Summer Finance Institute for high school students who want to succeed in finance.

 The program is focused on inner-city students, helping to expose them to municipal finance jobs.

-She’s passionate about helping to create new opportunities for these children because when she was young, she didn’t have a solid direction to go.
+She’s passionate about helping to create new opportunities for these children because she didn’t have a solid direction to go when she was young.

-Suzanne took her STEM knowledge and applied it to her business model and is widely considered an industry guru and success.
+Suzanne applied her STEM knowledge to her business model and is widely considered an industry guru and success.

 She is an inspiration to women in the finance industry.